sof202/SQUIRE/README.md

 ./install.sh path/to/install/directory
 ```

-Provided that the installation directory is on your `PATH`, you can run
+Provided that the installation directory is on your `PATH` (the installation
+script will tell you how to do this if this isn't the case), you can run SQUIRE
-SQUIRE via:
+via:

 ```bash
 # Print help message for squire